cdot/Hotpot/README.md

 }
 ```
 - server - sets up the HTTP(S) server
-  - HTTPS key server private key and certificate.
+  - ssl - HTTPS key server private key and certificate.
 If no key and cert are given, an HTTP server will be used, otherwise it will be HTTPS.
-  - port the network port to use (default is 13196)
+  - port - the network port to use (default is 13196)
-  - favicon icon to use in the browser
+  - favicon - icon to use in the browser
-  - weather sets up access to the weather server, class "MetOffice" is the only one currently supported.
-You will need your own API key.
+  - weather - sets up access to the weather server (see below).
   - location - sets the latitude and longitude of the home location
 - controller
   - thermostat - sets up the DS18X20 thermostats available to the system.
 Each thermostat is named, and has an id used to communicate with the sensor